Malini 22 Palayamkottai

-Malini 22 Palayamkottai is a 2014 Indian Tamil-language thriller drama film directed by Sripriya.
+Malini 22 Palayamkottai is a 2014 Indian Tamil-language thriller film directed by Sripriya.
 It stars Nithya Menen in the title role while Krish J. Sathaar and Naresh play supporting roles.
 A remake of the Malayalam film 22 Female Kottayam (2012) by Aashiq Abu, the film features musical score by Arvind-Shankar.
-It was released on 24 January 2014.
-This film simultaneously shot in Telugu titled Ghatana eventually dealyed but later released in 2016.
+This film was simultaneously shot in Telugu as Ghatana, which was released two years later.
+Malini 22 Palayamkottai was released on 24 January 2014.

 Plot

 Malini is a nursing student in Bangalore with plans of traveling to Toronto for a career.
 She meets Varun from the travel consultancy agency working towards setting up her visa.
 They soon fall in love and start living together.
 Malini loves him with all her heart and takes their relationship and living together seriously.

 One day while at a pub, a guy misbehaves with Malini, and Varun beats him up badly.
 The guy tries to take revenge on Varun and searches for him.
 Varun goes into hiding with the help of his boss Prakash.
 Prakash arrives at Varun's home to inform Malini about the situation.
 He then plainly asks Malini if he can have sex with her.
 A shocked Malini is then brutally attacked and raped.
 When Varun finds out what happened, he becomes violent and wants to kill Prakash.
 Malini calms him down, saying that she does not want to make the incident worse than it is; she instead wants to get to Canada at the earliest.
 Once Malini recovers from her injuries, Prakash visits her again to ask for forgiveness.
 He comes while Varun is not around and rapes her a second time.
 Malini decides not to travel abroad and plans to murder Prakash.

 Varun discusses the situation with Prakash, who suggests killing Malini and appoints Varun to do it.
 Varun traps Malini by putting some drugs in her bag.
 The police arrests Malini, and she is imprisoned.
 While Malini calls out for help, she finds Varun simply walking away from her, which is when she realizes that he set her up.
 Varun relocates to Chennai and runs a modeling agency.
 While in prison, Malini meets Janaki, who is sentenced for murder.
 Through Janaki's criminal world connections, Malini realizes that Varun is a known pimp and was cheating her along with Prakash's support.
 Janaki and Malini bond well with each other, and Janaki molds a criminal mindset within her for the strength and courage needed to strike back at Varun and Prakash.